aary/OnlineApplicationModel/README.md

 More details about the project can be found in the project report within this repository (projectReport.pdf).
 <br>
 ###How to run the project
-To run the project simply compile it with a C++ compiler such as g++ (if on mac, open terminal and type g++ main.cpp) and run the executable (note the absence of header files indicating a high school project) The *.dat files are local applications saved in binary format.
+To run the project simply compile it with a C++ compiler such as g++ (if on mac, open terminal and type g++ main.cpp) and run the executable.
+The *.dat files are local applications saved in binary format.

 A very simple makefile is also included in the project.
 To use it type `make` in terminal and then execute the executable named `application` by typing `./application`.
 Type `make clean` or `make fresh` (to delete all previous app data) followed by `make` to recompile and rerun.
 <br>